-This EIR/EIS analyzes the environmental impacts of SDG&E's Proposed Project as well as alternatives that were developed as a result of public and agency input during the scoping process.
-The EIR/EIS presents an analysis for the Proposed Project and 27 alternatives to the Proposed Project.
+This Final EIR/EIS analyzes the environmental impacts of SDG&E's Proposed Project as well as alternatives that were developed as a result of public and agency input during the scoping process.
+The EIR/EIS presents an analysis for the Proposed Project and 27 alternatives to the Proposed Project, including 18 alternative route segments along the Proposed Project route, four routes following portions of the existing Southwest Powerlink (SWPL), two non-wires alternatives, two alternatives including components of the Lake Elsinore Advanced Pumped Storage (LEAPS) Project, and the No Project/No Action alternative.
 As documented in detail in the Alternatives Screening Report (see Appendix 1 to the Draft EIR/EIS), 70 additional alternatives were also considered but eliminated from detailed consideration.

-The CEQA/NEPA criteria used to determine whether to include alternatives for analysis in the EIR/EIS was based on the following three factors: (1) meeting most project objectives; (2) reducing significant effects of the Proposed Project; and (3) being feasible in terms of possible legal, regulatory or technical constraints.
+The CEQA/NEPA criteria used to determine whether to include alternatives for analysis in the EIR/EIS were based on the following three factors: (1) meeting most project objectives; (2) reducing significant effects of the Proposed Project; and (3) being potentially feasible in terms of possible legal, regulatory or technical constraints.
 After an alternative was retained for analysis, the process used for comparison of alternatives was based solely on the environmental impacts of each alternative as defined in the EIR/EIS.
 The ranking of alternatives did not re-consider the extent to which each alternative met the original screening criteria.